andlo/mycroft-skills-list-gitbook/skills/mycroft-dictionary.smearumi.md

 ### _mycroft-dictionary.smearumi_
 ## Description:
-You can find out the definitionmeaning of a specific word from dictionary using Oxford Dictionaries API.
+You can find out the definition/meaning of a specific word from dictionary using Oxford Dictionaries API.

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)

 ### Platform: